Warragamba - Silverdale

 Population growth drivers in Warragamba - Silverdale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where necessary, with growth rates by age group applied to all areas from 2032 to 2041.
-Based on the latest annual ERP population numbers, Warragamba-Silverdale is projected to increase by 1,252 persons to 2041, reflecting a gain of 11.3% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on demographic trends and the latest annual ERP population numbers, Warragamba-Silverdale is projected to increase by 1,252 persons by 2041, reflecting a total gain of 1.3% over the 17-year period.

 Frequently Asked Questions - Population